mnott/texdown/README.md

         ; ROI - Literature Review
         p=/LaTeX/Article/Frontmatter, "ROI - Literature Review", /LaTeX/Article/Backmatter

-    Let's assume we have saved this file as Dissertation.cfg, into the same directory where we are also having our Scrivener directory Dissertation.scriv.
+    Let's assume we have saved this file as Dissertation.ini, into the same directory where we are also having our Scrivener directory Dissertation.scriv.
 The above file works as follows: You can specify some variables with "scopes" (like, "rd"), and this will serve as an